Thomas Nossiter: Early life

 Nossiter was the son of Alfred and Margaret (née Hume) Nossiter.
 He was educated at Stockton Grammar School.

-He did National Service in the Royal Corps of Signals between 1956-58.
+He did National Service in the Royal Corps of Signals between 1956 and 1958.

 Nossiter completed his higher education at the University of Oxford, as an undergraduate at Exeter College and a graduate at Nuffield.
 He took the degrees of Bachelor of Arts, Master of Arts, and Doctor of Philosophy.
 His thesis, completed under the auspices of the Faculty of Modern History and submitted in 1968, was entitled, Elections and political behaviour in County Durham and Newcastle, 1832-74.

 Academic career

-For the rest of his life Nossiter studied and lectured in political sociology.
+For the rest of his life, Nossiter studied and lectured in political sociology.

 In 1964 he was appointed Lecturer in Social Studies at the University of Leeds.
 He continued to live in Leeds throughout the time during which he was working in London.

 He was first appointed to the London School of Economics in 1973 and for more than twenty years he taught an entire generation of students in the Government department.
+His work on Communism in Kerala was influential on later scholarship.
+His numerous PhD students included Vir K. Chopra.